Alessio is an independent AI/ML researcher with 10+ years of contributions in computer vision and deep learning methods

 Audio-Visual Object Classification for Human-Robot Collaboration

-IEEE International Conference on Acoustic, Speech and Signal Processing 2022
+IEEE Int.
+Conf.
+Acoustic, Speech and Signal Process.
+2022

 Multi-view shape estimation of transparent containers

-IEEE International Conference on Acoustic, Speech and Signal Processing 2020
+IEEE Int.
+Conf.
+Acoustic, Speech and Signal Process.
+2020